Shopify is the latest buzzword in eCommerce arena and it seems like this eCommerce platform is here to stay.

-Whether you are selling through your own Shopify store or through any of the Amazon marketplaces, you expand your market.
+Whether you are selling through your own Shopify store or through Amazon Canada, Spain or any of the other Amazon marketplaces, you expand your market.
 Your products are online 24/7 and they can be accessed and purchased from any part of the world (unless you put some restrictions).

 No technical hassles

 Both of these platforms keep you away from the technical hassles.
 You don’t need to worry about any coding, designing or server related issues.
 These points have scared away many sellers but selling online isn’t that scary after you begin using either Shopify or Amazon or both.

 Amazon provides an extensive list of documentation and tutorials to help sellers effectively use their platform and grow business.
 Along with that, you can also get reliable and quick answers from Amazon sellers in the seller central forum.
 Also for Shopify, you can lodge support tickets, access text, and video tutorials or get personalized support.

 If the cost of setting up a brick and mortar store is taken into consideration, then starting to sell on Shopify or Amazon will have a radical cost benefit.
 Even if you combine the costs of promotions and selling using both Shopify and Amazon, the cost of starting a brick and mortar will still be higher.
 Not just the start-up cost but even the operating cost of your physical store can be higher than starting and running your Shopify and/or Amazon stores.

 We checked the common similarities and we checked the differences.
 After all that information, we now understand that it is not a good idea to miss the benefits offered by both.
 But the question is HOW?

 Combining the power of Shopify & Amazon to Grow your Business

 - Start your Shopify store using the free trial package.